 Best month to sell a house fast in Connecticut

-The best month to sell a house fast in Connecticut is June.
-The median time it takes for Connecticut homes listed in June to get an offer is 60 days, which is 14 days faster than the annual average.
+The best month to sell a house fast in Connecticut is May.
+The median time it takes for Connecticut homes listed in May to sell is 21 days, which is 22 days faster than the annual average.

 Best month to sell a house in Connecticut for price